Period: Fall 2022 | |

 Please note that the Power Point slides used in class will NOT be made available to students.

-You will be given four themes to prepare.
+You will be given three themes to prepare.
 I will ask you specific questions based on two of these themes.

 All assignments will be submitted through Quercus and processed through Ouriginal.